Aicha-Chouikhi/holbertonschool-zero_day/git/README.md

-when there is a will there is a way
+swhen there is a will there is a way